How to Install Pluto TV on Any Device: TV, Roku & Fire Stick

 Check these simple clues:

-Clue #1 — Do you see apps on your TV screen?
+First Clue — Do you see apps on your TV screen?

 When you turn on the TV, do you see colorful squares or icons for streaming apps?